 Accompanying them on this trip are Todd’s business partner Ezra (Jay Baruchel) and his assistant Aurora (Niamh Wilson – Saw III, Map to the Stars).
 There is tension from the start, as Todd and Kathy each feel that the other isn’t supportive of their work and Ezra is on Todd’s back about finishing the comic.

 They will soon have bigger problems however, when a caller to a radio interview gives Todd a mysterious sequence of numbers and then a gruesome killing occurs which mirrors one of his drawings.
 Is there a copycat killer or a crazed fan on the loose and how will they survive with the line between life and fiction growing ever thinner?

 Random Acts of Violence is a very good example of a slasher film.
 The violence is truly brutal, with blood and guts everywhere and will satisfy the cravings of any gore hound.
 It also tries to take a more intelligent look at the genre and in that respect it almost succeeds.
 It certainly shines a light on the potential moral dilemmas inherent in taking real life crimes involving real victims and their families and presenting it as a form of entertainment.

 Unfortunately, it loses its way slightly at the end and it all gets a bit silly (I think they got a bit carried away), but that doesn’t detract too much from the enjoyment of what is a well acted and well written film.
 Definitely worth a watch.

 “Our friend is dead because of what came out of your f****d up head.
 That was in your head!”

-Random Acts of Violence is available to stream on Shudder U.K and U.S from 20th August 2020.
+Random Acts of Violence is available to buy on Blu-ray, DVD and Digital Platforms from 23rd August 2021.